julianmak/NEMO-related/docs/nemo_notes/pyCDFTOOLS.rst

 On the other hand, it is

-* not as complete, because I only translated ones that I needed...
+* not as complete, because I only translated ones that I needed (see `here <https://github.com/julianmak/NEMO-related/tree/master/pyCDFTOOLS>`_ for list)...
 * not as established and probably slightly error prone
 * not as fast (though things that I could not vectorise I used JIT to speed up the looping)
-* not NEMO code compliant (CDFTOOLS is designed to be conform to NEMO code conventions)
+* not NEMO code compliant (CDFTOOLS is designed to conform to NEMO code conventions)

 An additional criticism I have is that I wrote pyCDFTOOLS more like Fortran/MATLAB and not making full use of the Python functionalities (e.g.,